-In short, you should store cocoa powder the same way you store other dry goods, like baking powder, or wheat flour.
+In short, you should store cocoa powder the same way you store other dry goods, like baking powder, baking soda, or wheat flour.
 That means you need to keep it in a cool and dry area.
 The pantry is great, but a kitchen cabinet will work just fine too.

 Once you open the container, the most important thing to remember is to keep it sealed tightly.